jundalisay/sp/content/en/research/indian/gospel/chapter-28c.md

 and disapproved of Sri Ramakrishna's attitude of bhakti and his longing for the young devotees.
 Now and then he thought of the Master as a great soul, but again he slighted him as an ordinary human being.
-He spent much of his time in telling his beads, and he criticized Rākhāl and the other young men for their indifference to the practice.
+He spent much of his time in telling his beads, and he criticized Rakhal and the other young men for their indifference to the practice.
 He was a strong advocate of religious conventions and rules of conduct, and made a fad of them.
 He was about thirty-eight years old.
 As Hazra came in, the Master became a little abstracted and in that mood began to talk.